Handling food safely

 - Never place cooked food on a plate that previously held raw meat, poultry or seafood.

-Cook food to proper temperatures to kill the harmful bacteria.
+Cook food to correct temperatures to kill the harmful bacteria.

 - Follow the advice from the Food Standards Agency which recommends cooking food, particularly meat, very thoroughly, so that it is ‘piping hot’ in the middle.
 If you own a thermometer that measures the internal temperature of cooked food, check in the middle or the thickest part.
 Look for a temperature reading of 70˚C over a period of more than two minutes.